 This video tutorial shows you how to make a rad looking pages in WordPress with columns, images, text, and all sorts of cool bells and whistles.
 But these features are not all built into WordPress itself.
-Most of what we show in this video is coming from the Enfold WordPress theme, which you can buy for $59 on Themeforest.net. iCandy uses the Enfold on every website as the framework for our custom child themes.
+Most of what we show in this video is coming from the Enfold WordPress theme, which you can buy for $59 on Themeforest.net.
+We use the Enfold on every website design as the framework for our custom child themes.
 Enfold has so many amazing features that we can limit the need for other plugins.
-The Avia Layout Builder (similar to Visual Composer) is incredibly easy to use for us and our clients.
+The Avia Layout Builder is incredibly easy to use for us and our clients.
 Frankly we’re obsessed. $59 may seem like a big investment, but trust us.
-This is the last WordPress theme you will ever buy.
+This could be the last WordPress theme you will ever buy.

 Building a Page in WordPress

 Now that we have our images ready, it’s time to begin building the home page.
 In this step you will see how the enfold theme will blow you away with the amazing number of possibilities, and you’ll also see why it’s definitely worth the extra money.
 To add a new page, however over pages and click Add New.
 You’ll notice that the screen looks a lot like when we were building a blog post earlier.
 It’s got the same visual editor and mostly the same options on the right sidebar.
 The thing that makes Enfold the most amazing theme we’ve ever worked with, is this advanced layout editor.
 I’m going to click on this, and now you’ll see the options in this Avia layout builder that are only options with this Enfold theme.
 You would not see this if you had a different theme.
 So much like our post, we’re going to add a title to the page.